solyarisoftware/prompter.vim/README.md

 - [x] I developed on WLS (Window Linux Subsystem) on a Windows 10 operating system, using an Ubuntu 20.04 distribution.
 - [x] I tested the plugin using (vim compiled for) Python 3.8.10
 - [x] As LLM provider, I tested only my Azure OpenAI account (through LiteLLM library).
-- [ ] I din't tested using an OpenAI account or other LLMs.
+- [ ] I didn't tested using an OpenAI account or other LLMs.

 ## Change log
 - Version 0.1
   First release.
-Only OpenAI/Azure OpenAI models are supported via openai version 0.28 Python module.
+Only OpenAI/Azure OpenAI models are supported via OpenAI version 0.28 Python module.

 - Version 0.2
-  LLMs completions are done through LiteLLM, LLMs abstraction layer python package, allowing to use a moltitude of different LLM providers.
+  LLMs completions are done through LiteLLM, LLMs abstraction layer python package, allowing to use a multitude of different LLM providers.

 ## Features to do in future releases